• Skip to main content

 Make a Video Presentation

 The National Autism Association is consistently requesting video stories of autistic patients (preferably created by loved ones).
-Video is an effective way of communication, puts a face to the number for those who are not personally effected by autism and ultimately leads to better funding for researchers and doctors.
+Video is an effective way of communication.
+Plus video puts a face to the number for those who are not personally effected by autism.
+It ultimately leads to better funding for researchers and doctors.
 Getting in touch with your creative side and teaching your kids how to make neat videos with a purpose are just bonuses.

 Exercise